 - 8 oz. sliced mushrooms

-- 1 tbsp.
-Italian Seasoning, stir bought (found in the spice aisle) or homemade – see link above
+- 2 tbsp.
+Italian Seasoning (Store-bought is found in the spice aisle, or homemade – see link above)

 - salt to taste after cooking

-Place the raw chicken in the base of your crock and top with the mushrooms and chopped pepper.
+- Place the raw chicken in the base of your crock.